TomasJohansson/adapters-shortest-paths/docs/README.md

 ### Some words about how graph theory relates to finding the shortest paths when implementing travel routing

-"Vertex": Think of it as a specific geographic location/point which is either an end of the road (dead end/return path) or a place where you have an option about where to go next when you reach that point e.g. at a cross-road.
+"Vertex": You can think of a 'vertex' as a specific geographic location/point which is either an end of the road (dead end/return path) or a place where you have an option about where to go next when you reach that point e.g. at a cross-road.

-"Edge": Think of it as a road section between to geographic points ("Vertex" above).
+"Edge": You can think of an 'edge' as a road section between to geographic points ("Vertex" above).

-"Graph": Think of it as the road network.
+"Graph": You can think of a 'graph' as the road network.

-"Weight": Think of an 'edge weight' as the time or distance for traveling through a road section.
-When searching for the "shortest" paths from one location to another, you may want to minimize the total travel time (although distance can also be an interesting kind of weight).
+"Weight": You can think of an 'edge weight' as the time or distance for traveling through a road section ('edge' above) .
+When searching for the shortest paths (i.e. paths with minimal total weights) from one location to another, you may want to minimize the total travel time (although distance can also be an interesting kind of weight).
 Note that the weight does not necessarily have to be  equal for both directions.
 For example, if you have defined a graph with walking times between different points when the road section is not flat, then the weight (time) will be larger when you walk steep up compared to walking steep down.
 The algorithm does **not** need to be able to handle negative weights since time and distance are concepts with positive values.

 "Path": Think of different alternative paths (i.e. paths with the same start vertex and end vertex) as alternative routes.
 If you have used a GPS (or have made some search with google map regarding traveling between two points) then you have probably seen that you sometimes will see a couple of suggested alternative routes/paths.

 "Direction": Often, but not always (but almost always regarding walking) the roads are bidirectional, i.e. you can walk or go by car in both directions.
 However, as you know, sometimes you can go by car in only one direction.

 "Loops" and "cycles": Of course, you never want to waste time with loops in travel routing, going back to the same place again during the trip.
-You only want to find meaningful alternative paths, and those should **not** include any loops.
+You only want to find meaningful alternative paths, and those should **not** include any loops nor cycles.
 This is relevant to consider in graph theory.
 For example, there is an algorithm named "Eppstein" which can find the shortest paths but it does not exclude cycles from the result paths, and therefore is not an appropriate algorithm for travel routing.

 "Vertex-disjoint" and "Edge-disjoint": It is okay if the alternative routes/paths are **partially** the same, i.e. passing trough the same points or road sections.
 In other words, when an algorithm finds alternative routes/paths, they do **not** have to be disjoint.